The BASF Group

 - Technology and Know-How Verbund

 The Verbund system is one of BASF’s great strengths.
-Here, we add value as one company by making efficient use of our resources.
-The Production Verbund, for example, intelligently links production units and energy demand so that waste heat can be used as energy in other plants.
-Furthermore, by-products of one plant can serve as feedstock elsewhere.
-In this system, chemical processes run with lower energy consumption and higher product yield.
+Here, we add value as one company by using our resources efficiently.
+The Production Verbund intelligently links production units and energy demand so that, for example, the waste heat of one plant provides energy to others.
+Furthermore, one facility’s by-products can serve as feedstock elsewhere.
 This not only saves us raw materials and energy, it also avoids emissions, lowers logistics costs and makes use of synergies.

 We also make use of the Verbund principle for more than production, applying it for technologies, knowledge, employees, customers, and partners, as well.
 Expert knowledge is pooled into our global research platforms.

 BASF holds one of the top three market positions in around 70% of the business areas in which it is active.
-Our most important global competitors include AkzoNobel, Clariant, Covestro, Dow Chemical, DSM, DuPont, Evonik, Formosa Plastics, Reliance, Sabic, Sinopec, Solvay and many hundreds of local and regional competitors.
-We expect competitors from emerging markets to become increasingly significant in the years ahead.
+Our most important global competitors include AkzoNobel, Clariant, Covestro, Dow Chemical, DSM, DuPont, Evonik, Formosa Plastics, Reliance, SABIC, Sinopec, Solvay and many hundreds of local and regional competitors.
+We expect competitors from emerging markets to gain increasing signiﬁcance in the years ahead.

 Corporate legal structure

 As the publicly traded parent company, BASF SE takes a central position: Directly or indirectly, it holds the shares in the companies belonging to the BASF Group, and is also the largest operating company.
 The majority of Group companies cover a broad spectrum of our business.
-In some, we concentrate on specific business areas: The Wintershall Group, for example, focuses on oil and gas activities.
-In the BASF Group Consolidated Financial Statements, 251 companies including BASF SE are fully consolidated.
-We consolidate seven joint operations on a proportional basis, and account for 32 companies using the equity method.
+In some, we concentrate on speciﬁc business areas: The Wintershall Group, for example, focuses on oil and gas activities.
+In the BASF Group Consolidated Financial Statements, 286 companies including BASF SE are fully consolidated.
+We consolidate eight joint operations on a proportional basis, and account for 34 companies using the equity method.

 The Compensation Report and the disclosures required by takeover law in accordance with Section 315(4) of the German Commercial Code (HGB) can be found under Corporate Governance.
 They form part of the Management’s Report audited by the external auditor.